My Values

 What I’m Working on Full-time Now

-I currently work at Tricentis as the Head of Incubation Engineering (IncEng).
+In the past, I led a small group to provide a mid-sized organization an Incubation Engineering (IncEng) function.
 IncEng is a critical function of business and you can think of it like an internal startup incubator or accelerator.
-My team:
+Whatever the role, my future ideal IncEng team would:

-I’m ALWAYS hiring, even if I’m not.
-Between my professional team, other teams inside my organization, and even from my volunteer organizing work, I can probably help you move in the direction you’re looking to go in your career.
+Though I am not currently hiring, there are always discussions to be had.
+Between a professional team, other teams inside an organization, and even from my volunteer organizing work, I can probably help you move in the direction you’re looking to go, be it founder or individual contributor.
 Maybe we can help each other too.

 Recent posts